Joystream/joystream/storage-node-v2/README.md

 #### Auth schema description

-To reduce possibility of abuse of the uploading endpoint we implemented simple authentication schema.
-On each uploading attempt the client should receive the auth token first and provided as a special header.
-The token has expiration time and cannot be reused.
+To reduce the possibility of abuse of the uploading endpoint we implemented a simple authentication schema.
+On each uploading attempt, the client should receive the auth token first and provide it as a special header.
+The token has an expiration time and cannot be reused.
 To receive such token the client should be part of the StorageWorkingGroup and have  `WorkerId`.

 #### CLI

-There is a command line interface to manage Storage Working Group operations like create bucket or change storage settings.
+There is a command-line interface to manage Storage Working Group operations like create a bucket or change storage settings.
 Full description could be found [below](#cli-commands).

 There are several groups of command:
 - *leader* - manages the Storage Working group in the blockchain.
 Requires leader privileges.